-Additional protected species surveys and botanical surveys recommended within the constraints report were completed at crossings S04 and S05, in August 2017, where access allowed.
+Additional protected species surveys and botanical surveys recommended within the constraints report were completed at crossing S04 in August 2017, where access allowed.
 The results of these surveys are considered within this report.

-The proposed routes associated with crossings S07 and S17 will cross through non-statutory designated sites (County Wildlife Sites (CWS).
-CWS also lie immediately adjacent to S03, S05 and S21.
+The proposed routes associated with crossing S17 will cross through a non-statutory designated site (County Wildlife Sites (CWS).
+CWS also lie immediately adjacent to S03 and S21.
 Consultation with the Suffolk County Ecologist is ongoing.
 Consultation with Suffolk Wildlife Trust will be undertaken to agree precautionary works proposed at S21.